alex-oleshkevich/starsessions/README.md

 The default behavior of `SessionMiddleware` is to expire the cookie after `lifetime` seconds after it was set.
 For example, if you create a session with `lifetime=3600`, the session will be terminated exactly in 3600 seconds.
-Sometimes this may not be what you need, so we provide an alternate expiration strategy - rolling sessions.
+Sometimes this may not be what you need, so we provide an alternate expiration strategy — rolling sessions.

-When rolling sessions are activated, the cookie expiration time will be extended by `lifetime` value on every response.
+When rolling sessions are activated, the cookie expiration time will be extended by `lifetime` on every response.
-Let's see how it works for example.
-First, on the first response you create a new session with `lifetime=3600`, then the user does another request, and the session gets extended by another 3600 seconds, and so on.
-This approach is useful when you want to use short-timed sessions but don't want them to interrupt in the middle of the user's operation.
-With the rolling strategy, a session cookie will expire only after some period of the user's inactivity.
+For example: on the first response you create a new session with `lifetime=3600`, then the user makes another request and the session gets extended by another 3600 seconds, and so on.
+This approach is useful when you want short-lived sessions that don't interrupt an active user.
+With the rolling strategy, a session expires only after a period of inactivity.

 To enable the rolling strategy set `rolling=True`.